emberian/blog/content/2013-07-05-the-state-of-rust.markdown

-Title: "The State of Rust 0.7"
+Title: The State of Rust 0.7
 Date: 2013-07-05 09:51
 Category: Rust